 At the Law Offices of Christopher Bent, LLC, our St. Louis contract law attorneys have 20 years of experience protecting our business law client’s interests.
 We have drafted, reviewed and enforced a variety of agreements including: Promissory notes, Franchise agreements, Operating agreements, Construction contracts, Physician partnership agreements, buy sell agreements, Escrow statements, Bill of sale, Tenant estoppels, Letter of intent (LOI), Commercial and lease agreements to name a few.

 We can review, prepare and enforce agreements that will reduce the risk of exposure and protect your legal rights.
 Our practice offers legal guidance regarding contracts for executives, business owners, not for profit entities, municipalities, physicians, contractors as well as other professionals.
+When you hire a skilled contract review lawyer, you can be confident your attorney is looking out for your rights.

 Smart Representation in Breach of Contract Cases

 Unfortunately, sometimes people do not adhere to their legally binding agreements, which can lead to a significant inconvenience and economic loss.
 Often, the only viable option is to seek redress in court for breach of contract.
+Hiring a breach of contract attorney can help you protect your interests.

 Contractual breaches can occur in a number of scenarios, including but not limited to: